Social Psychology Network

 In 2005, Banaji was elected fellow of the Society for Experimental Psychologists, in 2008 to the American Academy of Arts and Sciences and in 2009 was named Herbert A. Simon Fellow of the American Academy of Political and Social Science.

-Banaji is a Fellow of the American Association for the Advancement of Science, the American Psychological Association (Divisions 1, 3, 8 and 9), and the Association for Psychological Science.
-She served as Secretary of the APS, on the Board of Scientific Affairs of the APA, and on the Executive Committee of the Society of Experimental Social Psychology.
-Banaji is President-elect of the Association for Psychological Science in 2009-2010.
+Banaji is a Fellow of the American Association for the Advancement of Science and the Association for Psychological Science.
+She served as Secretary of the APS, on the Board of Scientific Affairs of the American Psychological Association, and on the Executive Committee of the Society of Experimental Social Psychology.
+Banaji served as president of APS in 2010-2011.

 Banaji has served as Associate Editor of Psychological Review and the Journal of Experimental Social Psychology and co-edited Essays in Social Psychology for Psychology Press.
 She currently serves on an advisory board of the Oxford University Press on Social Cognition and Social Neuroscience.
 She has served or serves on the editorial board of several journals, among them Psychological Science, Psychological Review, Perspectives on Psychological Science, Brain and Behavioral Sciences, Social Cognition, Journal of Personality and Social Psychology, and Social Cognitive and Affective Neuroscience.
 Her research has been funded by the National Science Foundation, the National Institutes of Health, and the Third Millennium Foundation among other organizations.